radixdlt/radixdlt-js/README.md

     )
 ```

-### Sending an application Payload
+### Storing an application Payload

-The following code snippet shows how to send a **Payload** to the application _my-test-app_ for an owned address and the public address _9i9hgAyBQuKvkw7Tg5FEbML59gDmtiwbJwAjBgq5mAU4iaA1ykM_, by creating a payload **Atom** and signing it with our **Identity**.
-Finally we can see the results by subscribing to the transaction updates.
+In the following code snippet we store a **Payload** to the application _my-test-app_ for an owned address and the public address _9i9hgAyBQuKvkw7Tg5FEbML59gDmtiwbJwAjBgq5mAU4iaA1ykM_, by creating a payload **Atom** and signing it with our **Identity**.
+Finally we get the results by subscribing to the transaction updates.

 ```javascript